cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/2-chain_features/README.md

 ### Select two correct statements about mempools.
-1. There is a global shared mempool for all block producers to use
+- [ ] There is a global shared mempool for all block producers to use
-1. Mempools are uncapped in terms of size
+- [ ] Each block-producing node maintains its own mempool
-1. Each block-producing node maintains its own mempool
+- [ ] Mempools are uncapped in terms of size
-1. Different nodes of a network may have different transactions in their mempools
+- [ ] Different nodes of a network may have different transactions in their mempools

 <details><summary>See correct answer</summary>

-3. Each block-producing node maintains its own mempool
+- [x] Each block-producing node maintains its own mempool
-4. Different nodes of a network may have different transactions in their mempools
+- [x] Different nodes of a network may have different transactions in their mempools
 </details>